hershamin/sling-tsi-builder-log/_posts/2024-06-21-horizontal-stabilizer-ribs-dimpling-1.md

 ### Off-center dimples
 Some dimples (images below) came out to be a little off-center, I sent questions to _sling technical_, will update this post when I get some answers.

 **Update:** Sling technical department recommended replacing the parts, since the rivet flanges on the skin can protrude a bit.
+Additionally, it was determined that the dimple die was too big for that opening, so I will grind the edge of the dies a bit, so they fit flat against the hole.

 ![rib dimple off center 1](/assets/img/posts/empennage/ribs-dimple-off-center-1.jpg) _Off center dimples on rib._